 In an Order issued in the case concerning Legality of Use of Force (Yugoslavia v.
-Germany), the Court rejected by twelve votes to three the request for the indication of provisional measures submitted by the Federal Republic of Yugoslavia (FRY).
-The Court also stated that it remained seized of the case.
-It reserved the subsequent procedure for further decision by fourteen votes to one.
+Italy), the Court rejected by thirteen votes to three the request for the indication of provisional measures submitted by the Federal Republic of Yugoslavia (FRY).
+The Court also stated that it could not at that stage of proceedings, accede to Italy's request that the case be removed from the List.
+It thus remained seized of the case.
+The subsequent procedure had been reserved for further decision by fifteen votes to one.

-The Court was composed as follows: Vice-President Weeramantry, Acting President; President Schwebel; Judges Oda, Bedjaoui, Guillaume, Ranjeva, Herczegh, Shi, Fleischhauer, Koroma, Vereshchetin, Higgins, Parra-Aranguren, Kooijmans; Judge ad hoc Kreca; Registrar Valencia-Ospina.
+The Court was composed as follows: Vice-President Weeramantry, Acting President; President Schwebel; Judges Oda, Bedjaoui, Guillaume, Ranjeva, Herczegh, Shi, Fleischhauer, Koroma, Vereshchetin, Higgins, Parra-Aranguren, Kooijmans; Judges ad hoc Gaja, Kreca; Registrar Valencia-Ospina.

-The full text of the operative paragraph of the Order reads as follows:
+The complete text of the operative paragraph of the Order is as follows:

-"38.
+"39.
 For these reasons,

-THE COURT,
+THE COURT.

-(1) By twelve votes to three;
+(1) By thirteen votes to three,